ThaiLe011094/Basic-Paint-Python/README.md

-# Basic-Paint
+# Basic Paint Python
 Python basic

-Using tkinter for basic drawing
+Using tkinter for basic drawing as Microsoft paint-like

 Easy example for understanding Class and Inheritance